 - Drive Change by Generating External Pressure - encouraging competition by supporting the development of charter schools, voucher programs, and resources that enable informed parent choice.

-Our hope is that the effective schools we support will serve as examples of "what can and should be" for America's public schools; that school systems will focus on enabling effective leadership, demanding high standards, promoting school-based management, ensuring effective teacher support, and requiring accountability based on student data.
+Our hope is that the effective schools and systems we support will serve as examples of "what can and should be" for America's public schools; demonstrating effective leadership, demanding high standards, promoting school-based management, ensuring effective teacher support, and requiring accountability based on student data.

 Central to our overall education strategy is an unrelenting focus on student achievement.
-Our conviction is that the combination of support and pressure on public education will drive the fundamental changes that are needed to ensure high quality educational opportunities.
+Our conviction is that the combination of support for and pressure on public education will drive the fundamental changes needed to ensure high quality educational opportunities.

-Exemplary of the Foundation's two-pronged approach is our early and substantial investment in Mayor Michael Bloomberg's and Chancellor Joel Klein's Children First reform agenda, while simultaneously supporting the expansion of New York City charter schools.
-More information on the Children First agenda can be found at http://schools.nyc.gov/Administration/Childrenfirst/default.htm.
+Exemplary of the Foundation's two-pronged approach is our early and substantial investment in former Mayor Michael Bloomberg's and former Chancellor Joel Klein's Children First reform agenda, while we simultaneously supported the expansion of the New York City charter sector.

-The Foundation was a founder and remains an active supporter of The New York City Center for Charter School Excellence, created in 2004 as a partnership between New York City and the philanthropic community.
+The Foundation was a founder and remains an active supporter of The New York City Charter School Center, created in 2004 as a partnership between New York City and the philanthropic community.
 The Center was designed "to stimulate the supply of high quality charter schools and support ongoing student excellence in all NYC charter schools, impacting the effectiveness of public education."
-The Robertson Foundation provides both organizational leadership and financial support for the launch and operation of this new venture.
+The Robertson Foundation has provided both organizational leadership and financial support for the launch and operation of this new venture.

-In education, as in all of our program areas, we seek out partnership opportunities with like-minded funders and other organizations to leverage investments and maximize the impact of innovative programs.
+The Foundation's education portfolio also includes support for teacher and school leader development, as well as for select policy and advocacy efforts to ensure that reforms can take hold and be sustained over the long term.
+In education, as in all of our program areas, we seek out partnership opportunities with like-minded funders and organizations to leverage investments and maximize the impact of innovative programs.